10 Ways to Help Your Child Succeed in Elementary School

 Sometimes students want to stay home from school because of problems with classmates, assignments or grades, or even teachers.
 This can result in real symptoms, like headaches or stomachaches.
 If you think there's a problem at school, talk with your child — and then perhaps with the teacher — to find out more about what's causing the anxiety.
 The school counselor or school psychologist also might be able to help.

 Also try to avoid late bedtimes, which can result in tardy and tired students.
-A consistent sleep schedule can help.
+A consistent sleep schedule also can help students.

 10. Make Time to Talk About School